sdehoti/sound-archiver/README.md

 - Zurain

 ## How To Use
-Our program uses a command line interface and to make use of it, the source files need to be in the same directory as the audio library.
+Our program uses a command line interface; to use it, the source files need to be in the same directory as the audio library.
 To make use of the program;

 - run python main.py